 Do you want to prepare your own meals, or are you planning on eating out all the time?

 One of the great advantages of an apartment in Paris for short stay is obviously having a kitchen where you can easily make a cup of tea or coffee, or cook a meal for yourself.
+We found the option of a kitchen ideal, when we had to change our plans while staying in a Paris Perfect apartment.
 If you don’t want to do that, a hotel may suit you just as well, depending on your other motivations.

 Are you prepared to manage all your own restaurant and tourism bookings?